velocityzen/io-ts-parser-types/README.md

 ---

-Both codecs accept the same parameters `schema` and `name`.
+Both following codecs accept the same parameters `schema` and `name`.
 The `name` is just a codec name. for Schema look for example

 ## typeFromString(schema, name)